ganobrega/vtexp/README.md

 # VTEXP 💅
-A powerfull and beauty VTEX experience in a browser extension.
+A powerfull and graceful VTEX experience in a browser extension.

 ## Features
 - 📁 History of changes